-Brussel sprouts are so nutritious that they can be considered a superfood.
-Rich in several Foundation Supplements, such as Vitamin K, folate, and manganese, Brussel sprouts are known for their cancer-fighting properties.
-One cup of Brussel sprouts contains 75 mg of Vitamin C per cup, and only 1.9 grams of sugar.
+Brussels sprouts are so nutritious that they can be considered a superfood.
+Rich in several Foundation Supplements, such as Vitamin K, folate, and manganese, Brussels sprouts are known for their cancer-fighting properties.
+One cup of Brussels sprouts contains 75 mg of Vitamin C per cup, and only 1.9 grams of sugar.

 This bone-building vegetable is closest to the orange in its Vitamin C content, at 52 mg of Vitamin C per cup.
 However, cauliflower contains only a third of the amount of sugar compared to an orange, at a mere 2.4 grams.

 When purchasing cauliflower, it is acceptable to buy conventional, as it has low pesticide levels, and is listed in the Clean Fifteen.